This post contains amazon affiliate links.

 Vegan Cabbage Recipes

 Cabbage is crunchy when raw and it turns soft when we cook it.
 This is a versatile vegetable used in many dishes.
 Add it to curry, to rice, to soup, or make a slaw alone or with other veggies.
 Or make an appetizer with this superfood.
-This is deliciously blends with the spices it gets cooked.
+This is deliciously blended with the spices it gets cooked.
 Here are few flavorful vegan cabbage recipes from my blog.
-I may add few more as and when I will make them.
-I will try to add some bokchoy, brussels sprouts, napa cabbage recipes which are missing in the list here.
+I may add a few more as and when I will make them.
+I will try to add some bokchoy, brussels sprouts, napa cabbage recipes which are missing from the list here.